- Dragon Age: Origins - Non-Playable Characters - Grey Wardens

 - Knight Templar:

-- While he's considered permissive by other Templars, that's only relative to them.
-He still orders Jowan made Tranquil for suspected blood magic, and upgrades that to execution when he tries to escape.
+- Based on the above quote, he has a pretty clear line between "innocents" and "mages".
+While he's considered permissive by other Templars, that's only relative to them.
+He still orders Jowan made Tranquil for suspected blood magic, and upgrades that to summary execution when he tries to escape.
 He also tacitly agrees with Sten's views on how Qunari treat mages.

 - Downplayed during the Circle quest, as he's willing to let the Warden take a shot at possibly finding survivors inside the tower, though he thinks it's a suicide run.
 Also, he's willing to draw back his order to exterminate the Circle of Magi once the Grey Warden successfully neutralizes the threat and saves Irving.